ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 }
 ```

-The first casts from `Complex!(T)` to `T[]` and the second casts in the reverse direction.
+The first operator casts from `Complex!(T)` to `T[]` and the second casts in the reverse direction.
 The output of an inverse one-dimensional DFT in fftw3 requires rescaling by the length of the array, so basic arithmetic operators of Complex numbers with *real* operands are implemented.
 Firstly binary operators for multiply and divide:

 ```d
 struct Complex(T)